connectomicslab/connectomemapper3/docs/index.rst

 easily updated as newer and better neuroimaging software become available.

-To enhance reproducibility and replicatibility, the processing pipelines with all dependencies in a Docker image container, which handles datasets organized following the BIDS standard and is distributed as a BIDS App @ `Docker Hub <https://hub.docker.com/r/sebastientourbier/connectomemapper-bidsapp>`_.
+To enhance reproducibility and replicatibility, the processing pipelines with all dependencies are encapsulated in a Docker image container, which handles datasets organized following the BIDS standard and is distributed as a `BIDS App`_ @ `Docker Hub <https://hub.docker.com/r/sebastientourbier/connectomemapper-bidsapp>`_.
 For execution on high-performance computing cluster, a
 Singularity image is also made freely available @ `Sylabs Cloud <https://cloud.sylabs.io/library/_container/5fe4e971bccfe9cf45792495>`_.